avicoder/avicoder.github.io/_posts/2016-21-07-Twitter-Vine-Source-code-dump.md

 ![docker-images](https://i.imgur.com/AcoA7y7.png)

-After the download was completed, I ran docker image vinewww with interactive shell and got inside the running docker image.
+After the download was complete, I ran docker image vinewww with an interactive shell and got inside the running docker image.

 `ls` in vinewww shows MVC(flask) is used.

 ![docket-it](https://i.imgur.com/TykNTsl.png)

 I was able to see the entire source code of vine, its API keys and third party keys and secrets.
-Even running the image without any parameter was letting me host a replica of VINE locally.
+Even running the image without any parameter, was letting me host a replica of VINE locally.

 ![showtime](https://i.imgur.com/qqAsoI2.png)

-Till then, keep hacking ;)
+Until next time, keep hacking! ;)

 PS : Special thanks to @thanmayeerao